Olipear/Portfolio/src/pages/projects/e-commerce-ui-study.md

       From the earlier prototype we knew optimisation of the large number of images would be challenging.

+      ![Diagram of image optimisation technique](/img/image-load-order.jpg "Diagram of image optimisation technique")

       Rendering out to multiple resolutions allowed me to implement lazy loading, but I had to try a few different strategies to get good results.
 A custom implementation of lazy-loading managed the order the images loaded.

-      ![Diagram of image optimisation technique](/img/image-load-order.jpg "Diagram of image optimisation technique")

-      This loading strategy was highly effective, users would only see a pixelated image for up to 2-3 seconds, and could interact with the spinner immediately.
-At no point does the spinner jump, freeze or otherwise change it's behaviour.

       ![](/img/620-image-loading.gif)

+      This loading strategy was highly effective, users could interact with the spinner immediately after changing a customisation option.
 A small loading bar was added along the top of the frame so that users are aware images are loading.

       #### For developers